yuqiang-yang/yuqiang-yang.github.io/_pages/about.md

    Construct the occupancy grid map and ESDF based on <a href="https://github.com/HKUST-Aerial-Robotics/FIESTA" title="FIESTA">FIESTA</a>.
 Then bias the sample of RRT* to get an initial guiding path according to the topological map in Cartesian space.
 </li>
 <li>
-  <p> Propose and analyse the adaptive MPC theorectically to improve the convergence and optimality in complex environments where multiple non-convex costs or contraints exist</p>
+  <p> Propose and analyse the adaptive MPC theoretically to improve the convergence and optimality in complex environments where multiple non-convex costs or constraints exist</p>
 </li>
 <li>
-  <p>The proposed framework is verified through experiments about picking and placing a cup gracefully in clutted environment.</p>
+  <p>The proposed framework is verified through experiments about picking and placing a cup gracefully in cluttered environments.</p>
 </li>
 </ul>